awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 Set-AWSCredentials –AccessKey key_name –SecretKey key_name
 ```

 Execute the following command to set the region for your PowerShell session\.
-The example uses the us\-east\-1 region\.
-Run Command is currently available in the following Systems Manager [regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region)\.
+The example uses the US East \(Ohio\) Region \(us\-east\-2\)\.
+Run Command is currently available in the AWS Regions listed in [AWS Systems Manager](http://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) in the *Amazon Web Services General Reference*\.

 ```
-Set-DefaultAWSRegion -Region us-east-1
+Set-DefaultAWSRegion -Region us-east-2
 ```

 ## List all Available Documents<a name="walkthrough-powershell-all-documents"></a>